 Following these guidelines, high-performance axial fans can be reliably and quickly produced using manual redesign in TURBOdesign1.
 In fact, there is a lot of generality about this type of loading because it works regardless of the fan speed or size and therefore can be considered the best practice of sorts.
 The study also proves that the inviscid flow parameters from TURBOdesign1 correlate strongly with the viscous performance predictions from CFD.

-In another article, we show how the performance of redesign 3 can be improved even further through the application of automatic optimization in TURBOdesign1.
+In another article, we demonstrate how the performance of redesign 3 can be enhanced even more through the application of automatic optimization in TURBOdesign1.